lisp-mirror/lqml/readme.md

 macOS note
 ----------

-Qt is (obviously) working perfectly well on Linux (and on Linux only, I dare to say).
+Qt works (obviously) perfectly well on Linux.

-On macOS/iOS you'll always find some subtle bug, like a QQuickView not updating after a property change through e.g. Slime.

-In the above case you need to click on the QQuickView in order to update the view; after that, it seems to work for subsequent property changes.
+On macOS instead, I found this a little annoying bug: after a QML property change in Slime, the QQuickView is not updating.
+So, for a visual update you need to click on the view; but it seems to work for subsequent property changes.